My Cat Approved: The Best Natural Cat Litter Brand

 Why I Decided to Use Natural Cat Litter

-I was in a position to train my cat on cat early, so I tried out a few different types.
-I avoided clay-based litter at all costs since I had worked with it for 6 years and hated the "side effects" of it.
+I was in a position to train my cat early, so I tried out a few different types.
+I avoided clay-based litter at all costs since I had worked with it for six years and hated the "side effects" of it.

 I switched around from recycled paper, scented clay-based (in a pinch—when I ran out; this type is used by my mom's cat), unscented paper, and finally wheat litter.
 I had used some of the other types of litter like the silica crystals in cat shelters before, but wheat ended up being the best overall.
 The benefits are as follows: